How to Set TradingView Alerts¶

 Critical Setup

-Alerts provide: - Instant notifications when signals fire - The ability to trade without watching charts 24/7 - Automated signal notifications via webhooks - Coverage of multiple markets simultaneously
+Alerts provide: - Instant notifications when signals fire - The ability to monitor markets without watching charts 24/7 - Automated signal notifications via webhooks - Coverage of multiple markets simultaneously

 Key principle: The "Once Per Bar Close" setting avoids repainting and false signals.